-Karen is a Doctor of Oriental Medicine and registered to practice acupuncture, Chinese herbal medicine and physiotherapy in Australia and the USA.
+Karen is registered to practice acupuncture, Chinese herbal medicine and physiotherapy in Australia and the USA.
 Her qualifications are Ph.D.
-(Research Sc.), B. App.
+(Research Science), B. App.
 Sc.
-(Physio.), Dip.
+(Physiotherapy), Dip.
 App.
 Sc.
-(Acup.), Ad.
+(Acupuncture), Ad.
 Dip.
-(Ch.
-H. Med.).
+(Chinese Herbal Medicine).

 She has been working in healthcare since 1988, practicing Chinese medicine for 20 years and has worked in Australia, UK and in the USA for 14 years.
 During this time Karen studied Contemporary Chinese Pulse Diagnosis (CCPD) for 12 years under master practitioner Leon Hammer, MD, Chinese herbal medicine with Andrew Gamble, and sat workshops with Lonny Jarret and Jeffrey Yuen.
 She also received extensive training in osteopathic manual medicine techniques that have their origins in the USA and are not commonly practiced in Australia.